-Our featured home is located in Southeast Georgia, situated on the state’s coast that boasts of beaches, farmlands and mountains.
+Our featured Georgia barndominium is located on the state’s coast that boasts of beaches, farmlands and mountains.
 This dwelling demonstrates the inherent characteristics of flexibility, durability and energy efficiency that only a barndominium can offer.
 Let us look at the Southeast Georgia Barndominium.

-Be inspired to design and build your forever home by this farmhouse styled abode designed with a rustic atmosphere, yet infused with modern amenities.
+Be inspired to design and build your forever home with this farmhouse-styled abode designed with a rustic atmosphere yet infused with modern amenities.

 Of the 7500 sq. ft. total floor area, 3000 sq. ft. are heated.
 This residence houses 3 bedrooms and 3 full bathrooms.

 You, too, can build your own barndominium and customize it to your family’s lifestyle.

 Have a look at how the Hewitt family made it possible to construct a home they can truly call their own.
 If you’re looking for more, follow them on Instagram @the_holland_farm_barndominium and on YouTube: Barn in the Wild